ndreuig/Snort-IDS-Setup/README.md

 This will install Flatbuffers on your system.
 Flatbuffers is a cross-platform serialization library that is used by Snort.

-Note that you have already installed the required dependencies for Flatbuffers.

 ## Install Data Acquisition (DAQ) from Snort